 Decision to be made about home interview

 If a home interview is appropriate Admin will send out a letter arranging this.

 A designated Worker will make a home visit, during the visit will make an initial assessment of the viability of the placement.
-If this is the case s/he will complete a CRB check form and leave a copy of the Application Form, Reference and Medical Forms, the Household Profile and arrange a completion date.
+If this is the case s/he will complete a DBS check form and leave a copy of the Application Form, Reference and Medical Forms, the Household Profile and arrange a completion date.
 The Worker must make it clear to the applicant(s) that the personal reference forms will not be shared with them upon completion.